 The Jimmy Russell trailhead is a solid staging point for any length of ride in the park, and located just across the road from the Kimberley Riverside Campground.
 There are plenty of other access points located right in Kimberley as well, and the entire trail network covers a lot of ground.
-Trailhead signage details suggested routes by difficulty and distance, and the park even lends some of its mileage to the epic Trans Canada Trail.
+Trailhead signage details suggested routes by difficulty and distance, and the park even lends some of its mileage to the epic Trans Canada Trail (aka The Great Trail).

 Kimberley is Golden Larch territory at its best, and the accumulation of needles and deciduous leaves, and ample rock throughout, make for burly trail that can withstand the multi-use demands and remain buff, fast, and flowy right into late fall.

 The park contains numerous rocky bluffs with exceptional vantage points, and planning one of these for your route’s destination is well worth the extra climb it will inevitably require.

 Impressive views abound with relative ease of access, and the rolling terrain framed by towering rocky spires demand some lengthy pit-stops.
 Weather can move quickly around here, however, and excessive winds are common at the more exposed, higher elevation vantage points.
 Plan for the worst and pack accordingly, and you’ll be happy to have an extra layer to beat the wind while you catch your breath.

 The descent from any of these bluffs is well worth the climb, and the detour up to the Southwest Passage viewpoint is no exception.

 Battling the urge to slow down and absorb the immense scenery unfolding behind you, some technical rock awaits your arrival not far from the top of the bluffs and you’ll need to turn your full attention back to the single track ahead.